 In this four-part video, game modeler, Jon of Miniature Hobbyist, shows close to 40 different things you can make from this plastic waste material, from doors, walls, and cobblestone streets to piles of treasure, tents, barricades, cages, and even tools for the shop, such as painting sticks and paint pot holders.
-In part 4 four, he shows how you can turn spruce material broken down in acetone into a goopy plastic material for casting, turning into pipes and thick cables, miniature bases, and more.

 Stop breadboarding and soldering – start making immediately!
 Adafruit’s Circuit Playground is jam-packed with LEDs, sensors, buttons, alligator clip pads and more.
 Build projects with Circuit Playground in a few minutes with the drag-and-drop MakeCode programming site, learn computer science using the CS Discoveries class on code.org, jump into CircuitPython to learn Python and hardware together, TinyGO, or even use the Arduino IDE.
 Circuit Playground Express is the newest and best Circuit Playground board, with support for CircuitPython, MakeCode, and Arduino.
 It has a powerful processor, 10 NeoPixels, mini speaker, InfraRed receive and transmit, two buttons, a switch, 14 alligator clip pads, and lots of sensors: capacitive touch, IR proximity, temperature, light, motion and sound.
 A whole wide world of electronics and coding is waiting for you, and it fits in the palm of your hand.

 Have an amazing project to share?
 The Electronics Show and Tell is every Wednesday at 7pm ET!
 To join, head over to YouTube and check out the show’s live chat – we’ll post the link there.